cosminadrianpopescu/azul/README.md

 #### AzulEditScrollback

-Edits the current terminal's buffer in the editor set by the `$EDITOR` variable on your system.
+Edits the current terminal's buffer in the editor set by the `editor` option or the `$EDITOR` variable on your system.

 #### AzulEditScrollbackLog

-Edits the current terminal's scrollback log in the editor set by the `$EDITOR` variable on your system.
+Edits the current terminal's scrollback log in the editor set by the `editor` option or the `$EDITOR` variable on your system.
 If the logging is not started using `AzulStartLogging` command, an error message is thrown.

 #### AzulRenameCurrentFloat